 Sunni Islam holds the belief that Abu Bakr, who was Prophet Muhammad's father-in-law, was the first Caliph contrary to Shias who believed that the first Caliph was Ali ibn Abi Talib who was Prophet Muhammad’s son-in-law and cousin.
 The word Sunni is an Arabic word, Sunnah, which are used to refer to Prophet Muhammad’s teachings and saying as recorded in hadith.
 Sunni Islam is the largest denomination of Islam in both the world and the largest religion in Pakistan constituting 82.8% of the population.
 Sunni has six pillars of iman and 105 key points of the creed which unites them.
 The theological study and doctrine of the Sunni Muslim are called the Sunnism.

-Shia population in Pakistan is estimated as being 11.8% of the country’s population.
+The Shia population in Pakistan is estimated as being 11.8% of the country’s population.
 Pakistan has the third largest Shia population after India and Iran.
 The constant tension between Shia and Sunni has led to the creation of Shia-Specific organizations.
 Members of this religious group have suffered persecution specifically from Mughal Emperors.
 Shias have played an important role in Pakistan’s independence and national building.
 Shias have also been elected into top offices in the country.
 The Shia community is spread across the country with distinct communities including Bangash, Qizilbash, Hazaras, Baltis, and Bohris.
 There are minor divisions within the Shia community with the majority belonging to Ithna ‘ashariyan, Nizari Ismailis, Mustaali, and Sulaimani Bohra.

 Hinduism in Pakistan is practiced by the Hindus of Pakistani descent.
-Pakistani Hindus constitute 1.8% of the Pakistan’s population.
+Pakistani Hindus constitute 1.85% of Pakistan’s total population.
 The majority of the Hindus in Pakistan live in the Sindh Province.
 Over 9 million Hindus migrated to India after Pakistan’s independence in 1947 while over one million lost their lives in the process.
 Hindus consider Indus River as very holy and a place of pilgrimage.
 They are also allotted separate seats in the provisional, national, and Senate assemblies.

 Religious Beliefs And Freedoms In Pakistan